arnaldo31/concerts-scraper/README.md

 - Python
 - JSON

+## Libraries Used
+- beautifulsoup4
+- lxml
+- requests

 ## Installation
 1. You will need to have [Python](https://www.python.org/downloads/) when installing python check the `add to path` check box.